Mahfuz: Life and reign

 In his later life Mahfuz would also periodically continue to lead raids into the frontier provinces of Abyssinia for a number of years.
 He selected the season of Lent for his attacks, when the defenders were weakened by their fasts.
 He raided the Amhara, Shewa, and Fatagar provinces south of the Awash River.
-Although whether his raids reached Amhara and Shewa is uncertain, Ethiopians interviewed by Ludovico Beccadelli in Rome about Francisco Álvares’s travel account claimed that Mahfuz never entered the "kingdoms of Amhara and Shewa" During his raids Mahfuz exclusively targeted Abyssinian soldiers capturing them however left civilians unharmed.
+During his raids Mahfuz exclusively targeted Abyssinian soldiers capturing them however left civilians unharmed.
 He and Muhammad ibn Azhar ad-Din would descend upon the regions of Ifat, Dawaro and Fatagar which resulted in the slaying of 19,000 Christians within a year.

 According to Alvarez, upon reaching the age of majority, Emperor Lebna Dengel decided to forgo his observance of Lent and oppose the Imam in battle, despite the advice and wishes of his councilors and people.
 He sent spies out to determine Imam Mahfuz's plans for that year, and learning the Imam was in Fatagar led his army there.
 He found Imam Mahfuz with the sultan of Adal encamped on a plain that was surrounded by mountains.
 After first sending soldiers out to secure the passes, the Abyssinian Emperor closed upon Imam Mahfuz.
 Although Imam Mahfuz managed to enable Sultan Muhammed to escape with but four horsemen, Imam Mahfuz knew he was trapped and sought to die with honor.
 He called to the Abyssinians a challenge to fight in single combat, and Gabra Endreyas, who had been a follower of Emperor Lebna Dengel's father, accepted and split the Imam's body into two from the lower-part of his neck to his shoulder with a two-handed sword.
 Mahfuz's head was cut from his body and displayed publicly in the Emperor's court where Gabra exclaimed "There is the Goliath of the Infidels".
 After defeating Mahfuz, Dawit II used appellation Wanag Segad, which is a combination of Ge'ez and Harari terms.

 Legacy

 His death led to a power struggle between the radical and moderate factions in Adal with the followers of Mahfuz essentially prevailing.
 Garad Abun arranged Imam Ahmad ibn Ibrahim's marriage with Mahfuz's daughter, Bati del Wambara as it would help establish a formal alliance and continue Mahfuz's tradition of jihad.
 Ten years after Mahfuz's death, Imam Ahmad embarked on a Conquest of Abyssinia (Futuh al-Habash).
 Ahmed ibn Ibrahim al-Ghazi later in his invasion of Abyssinia would kill an old Gabra as revenge for his victory against Mahfuz.
 His son Garad Ahmadus bin Mahfuz participated in the conquest.
 Garad Ahmadus was later responsible for slaying patrician Limu, the lord of Sharkha and Nagada Iyasus, the governor of Jinah.

+According to Asma Giyorgis, Mahfuz perished at a place that is still referred to today as Mafud in north Shewa.